1986–87 Southampton F.C. season

 The 1986–87 Southampton F.C. season was the club's 86th season of competitive football and their 17th in the First Division of the Football League.
 The second season with Chris Nicholl as manager, 1986–87 saw the Saints improve only marginally on their previous campaign, finishing 12th in the First Division table – two places higher than the year before.
 Outside the league, the South Coast club were knocked out of the FA Cup in the third round for the first time in four years, reached the League Cup semi-finals for the first time since 1978–79, and made it to the third round of the second annual Full Members' Cup tournament.

-Southampton made two key signings in the summer of 1986, making goalkeeper Tim Flowers' loan move permanent and bringing in Scottish striker Colin Clarke.
+Southampton made two key signings in the summer of 1986, making goalkeeper Tim Flowers' loan move permanent and bringing in Northern Irish striker Colin Clarke.
 Nicholl also signed three trainees, including midfielder Neil Maddison and striker Alan Shearer, who would go on to be important members of the Saints squad a few years later.
 Leaving ahead of the 1986–87 season were fringe players Eamonn Collins, Alan Curtis, Stuart McManus, Mark Whitlock and David Puckett, while former top scorer Steve Moran left a few months later.
 Southampton's league performance was characterised by spells of mixed form, including a run which included just one win in eleven games over the new year period, and a nine-match unbeaten run at the end of the season.
 The club generally sat in the bottom half of the table throughout.